Our Team

 HEATHER WHITE BRITTAIN (SHE/HER) | DIRECTOR

-Heather White Brittain is a seasoned arts leader with a strong focus on community engagement and building meaningful connections through the arts.
-She currently serves as Director of Development at the Imperial Theatre and has held senior fundraising roles with the YMCA of Greater Saint John and the Saint John Arts Centre, leading major capital and community-based initiatives.
+Heather White Brittain is a seasoned arts leader with deep expertise in community engagement and strategic development within the cultural sector.
+She is the Development Director at the Imperial Theatre and has held senior fundraising roles with the YMCA of Greater Saint John and the Saint John Arts Centre, where she led major capital campaigns and community-driven initiatives.

-She has contributed to the regional cultural landscape as an arts columnist and advocate.
-She divides her time between Nova Scotia and Saint John, New Brunswick, and brings a unique cross-regional perspective to her work.
+An active contributor to the regional cultural landscape, Heather has also worked as an arts columnist and advocate, supporting dialogue around the value of arts and culture in Atlantic Canada.
+She divides her time between Nova Scotia and Saint John, New Brunswick, bringing a thoughtful cross-regional perspective to her leadership.

 Heather holds a Bachelor of Arts from Mount Saint Vincent University and is passionate about advancing the role of the arts in community development and social connection.